 Prevention and Treatment

 Many cases of epilepsy can be prevented by taking precautions.
 These include safety measures to avoid head injury, such as wearing a helmet while riding a bicycle or motorcycle and wearing a seat belt while in a car.
 Prenatal care can help to avoid infections and other causes of fetal brain damage.
+Immunizations reduce the probability of contracting infections that could lead to this condition.
 Treating medical conditions such as hypertension and cardiovascular disease during adulthood can also help to prevent epilepsy.

 Effective treatment depends on accurate diagnosis of the type of epilepsy someone has.
 For 70-80% of those diagnosed with the disorder, seizures can be controlled with available treatments, such as medication and surgery.

-The number of seizures can also be decreased by avoiding triggers such as sleep deprivation, excessive stress, alcohol consumption, and use of illicit drugs (e.g., cocaine).
+The number of seizures can also be decreased by avoiding triggers such as sleep deprivation, excessive stress, visual stimuli such as bright, flashing lights, alcohol consumption, and use of illicit drugs (e.g., cocaine).
 Treating underlying conditions can also lessen the frequency of seizures.
-An implanted device called a vagus nerve stimulator is another possibility for those who have seizures that are not well controlled by medication, and more devices are being researched.
+An implanted device called a vagus nerve stimulator is another possibility for those who have seizures that are not well controlled by medication.
+More devices are being researched, including an implantable, pacemaker-type instrument that is designed to prevent epileptic seizures.
 For more on treatment options, visit the NINDS page Seizures and Epilepsy: Hope Through Research.